eeshurtliff/cloud-database-project/readme.md

 * [ ] Create real Authenification for the Coach
 * [ ] Create and implement authenification for other users like students and parents
 * [ ] Create a new collection to track the parent's information.
+* [ ] Allow the user to update references in the database
+* [ ] Create an option for making new Clinics